 Bell, Beethoven, and the BSO

-The American violinist returns to the Boston Symphony as the soloist in Beethoven’s Violin Concerto, and Alan Gilbert conducts the world premiere of a work by Bernard Rands and Debussy’s "La Mer."
+In an encore broadcast, American violinist Joshua Bell returns to the Boston Symphony as the soloist in Beethoven’s Violin Concerto, and Alan Gilbert conducts the world premiere of a work by Bernard Rands and Debussy’s "La Mer."

 Alan Gilbert, conductor

 Joshua Bell, violin

 Bernard RANDS Symphonic Fantasy (world premiere; BSO co-commission)

 Claude DEBUSSY La Mer

 This concert was originally broadcasted on April 16th, 2022 and is no longer available on demand.

 Hear a preview of this concert with conductor Alan Gilbert with the audio player above, and read the transcript below.